 Rum and Coke

 All you need for a rum and coke is right there in the name.
-When you’re figuring it out, you can test out different amounts to see what tastes right.
+When you’re figuring it out, you can test out different amounts to see what tastes right-see how to make a cocktail with rum.
 You can move beyond it with lime juice, and some different types of bitters.
 Rum is great for bitters alcohol combinations.

 Gin and Tonic